-This component can be linked a TIBQuery component and is used to support updateable queries.
+This component may be referenced from a TIBQuery component and is used to support updateable queries.
 It provides SQL statements to:

-- · Delete the current row in the results set - Refresh (from the database) the current row in the results set - Update the current row in the database to match the (modified) values in the database - Insert a new row into the database.
+- Delete the current row in the results set - Refresh (from the database) the current row in the results - Update the current row in the database to match the (modified) values in the database - Insert a new row into the database.